strblr/pegase/README.md

 **After the parsing is done, the final `children` array will be mapped through the visitor pipe.**

 Every `children` item will individually be sent down the visitor pipe.
 Each visitor feeds its result to next one.
-The result of the final visitor will replace the initial child item.
+The result of the final visitor will replace the initial child.
 This mechanism implies two things:

 - `children` never changes size as a result of visits, it's just a one-to-one mapping.
 Thus parsers who produce a `value` (ie. a single child) keep producing a `value` no matter how many visitors you stack.
 The final `value` will be the result of the visitor pipe applied to the initial `value`.
 - Only the last visitor can return a non-`Node` result, since each visitor has to be fed with a `Node` value.